 The purpose of anger

 For example, Dave believed he had an anger problem.
 When his wife would make a request of him, he would criticize her.
 He didn’t like his reactions, but he felt he couldn’t help it.
-As he worked on mindfulness and started noticing the space between his anger and his actions, he opened up the door into a profound realization.
+As he worked on discovering his dreams within conflict and started noticing the space between his anger and his actions, he opened up the door into a profound realization.

 He didn’t really have an anger problem.
 Instead, he felt like his wife was placing impossible demands on him.
-By seeking to understand and accept his anger, rather than fix or suppress it, he began to improve his marriage by recognizing his anger as a signal that he needed to set healthy boundaries for what he would and would not do.
+By seeking to understand and accept his anger, rather than fix or suppress it, he began to improve his marriage by recognizing his anger as a signal for a need—a need to set healthy boundaries for what he would and would not do.

 Anger as a protector of raw feelings

-Anger is often described as a “secondary emotion” because people tend to use it to protect their own raw, vulnerable, overwhelming feelings.
-Underneath Dave’s anger was pure exhaustion and feeling that he wasn’t good enough for his wife.
-So his anger was protecting him from deeply painful shame.
+However, there are times when other emotions are spurring the anger and we use anger to protect the raw feelings that lie beneath it.
+Underneath Dave’s anger was pure exhaustion and a feeling that he wasn’t good enough for his wife.
+So his anger was formed by that disappointment with himself and protected him from deeply painful shame.

-Learning to recognize anger as a protector of our raw feelings can be incredibly powerful.
-It can lead to healing conversations that allow couples as well as children and parents to understand each other better.
+Learning to recognize anger as not only a basic, valid emotion, but also as a protector of our raw feelings, can be incredibly powerful.
+It can lead to healing conversations that allow couples, as well as children and parents, to understand each other better.

 One of the most difficult things about listening to a child or lover’s anger, especially when it’s directed at us, is that we become defensive.
 We want to fight back as our own anger boils to the surface.
 If this happens, we get in a heated verbal battle which leaves both parties feeling misunderstood and hurt.
 Here are three powerful tips for listening to anger.

 Maybe you grew up in a family where anger wasn’t allowed, so when your partner expresses it, it feels paralyzing and you freeze.
 Or maybe you try to solve their anger for them because their anger scares you.
-Open yourself up to experience you and your partner’s full spectrum of emotions.
+Open yourself up to experiencing everyone’s full spectrum of emotions.

 Anger is often caused by an obstacle blocking a goal.
 For example, if your partner’s goal is to feel special on their birthday and their family member missing their special day makes them angry, identifying the obstacle will give you insight into why they’re angry.